 Call Number: RG 74

-Overview: These are the official archives of the Religious Education Association.
-The Religious Education Association was founded in 1903 at a convention in Chicago, which had been convened by the Council of Seventy of the American Institute of Sacred Literature Its goal has been to promote religious and moral education.
-The R.E.A. has produced many publications and has sponsored conventions and round tables on religion and higher education, as well as a major program of research on religious...
+Overview: These are the official archives of the Religious Education Association (REA).
+The Religious Education Association was founded in 1903 at a convention in Chicago, which had been convened by the Council of Seventy of the American Institute of Sacred Literature.
+Its goal has been to promote religious and moral education.
+The REA has produced many publications and has sponsored conventions and round tables on religion and higher education, as well as a major program of research on religious...

 Call Number: RG 74A

-Overview: The papers document the history of the R.E.A. from 1982 to 2003, when the organization merged with Association of Professors and Researchers in Religious Education.
-They are an addition and accession for Record Group No. 74, which covered the years primarily from the founding of the organization in 1903 to 1982.
-There is some overlap and duplication in this collection, since it includes the complete newsletter, REACH, from its beginning in 1971, plus publications from the 75th anniversary in...
+Overview: The papers document the history of the REA from 1982 to 2003, when the organization merged with Association of Professors and Researchers in Religious Education (APRRE).
+They are an addition to Record Group No. 74, which covers the years primarily from the founding of the organization in 1903 to 1982.
+There is some overlap and duplication between these two collections, since it includes the complete newsletter, REACH, from its beginning in 1971, plus publications from the 75th anniversary in...